anfalalyousufi/CUDA/README.md

 nvcc is the NVIDIA CUDA Compiler

-__ mant GPU special keywords have (underscore underscore) before them which shows it is a kernel that runs on the device so it runs on the GPU.
+__ : GPU special keywords have (underscore underscore) before them which shows it is a kernel that runs on the device so it runs on the GPU.
 But, you call it from the host and launches this function on the device
 __global__ specifies the function is a kernel, which means it is invoked by the CPU and executed on the GPU __device__ specifies the function is invoked by and executed on the GPU __host__ specifies the function is invoked by and executed on the CPU